Obama accuses Republicans of threatening democracy

 Mr. Trump has not visited Virginia.
 On October 13, he actually joined a pro-Yongkin campaign meeting attended by his former advisor Steve Bannon.

-I’ll work with you, but today let me tell you one thing: Glenn Yongkin is not a sane Republican.
-To me, it’s Donald Trump in beige pants, He said.
+“I’m going to work with you, but today let me tell you one thing: Glenn Yongkin is not a sane Republican.
+To me, he’s Donald Trump in beige pants.
 Do we want a Donald Trump puppet as governor?
-No, we don’t want that!
+No, we don’t!”